niu-wcs/wrf-run/README.md

 Would store the value of 12 in a parameter named myvar for the file.
 Any line that begins with a pound sign (#) is treated as a comment line.
 These variables are all defined in the AppSettings() class, but for simplicity, here is a list of the parameters accepted by control.txt

+These first parameters define program specific settings and define your WRF directories.
+For help installing the WRF model, please se the included TXT file on installation:
   * debugmode: Setting this variable to 1 will not run any commands, but instead print the commands to the console for debugging / testing purposes.
 Typically, leave this as 0.
-  * starttime: The initialization time for the first forecast hour, the format is YYYYMMDDHH
-  * rundays: The number of days to run the model after initialization
-  * runhours: The number of hours to run in addition to rundays (IE: total = 24*rundays + runhours)
+  * jobscheduler: Which job scheduler your system is using.
+  * sourcefile: For systems that do not use the .bashrc file, you may define a file path that contains your relevant EXPORT and module calls here
-  * geogdir: The path to the wrf_geog/ folder stored on your machine
+  * geogdir: The path to your WPS geography files stored on your machine
-  * tabledir: The path to your shared WRF tables folder stored on your machine
+  * tabledir: The path to your shared WRF tables folder stored on your machine (Soon to be deprecated)
   * constantsdir: The path to your dataset constants files
   * datadir: The path to where you want GRIB data to be stored, the full path is: datadir/model source/YYYYMMDDHH/
   * wrfdir: The path to where you want model runs to occur on your machine